davidmarshall15/Healbot/README.md

 HealBot Continued
 -----------------

-Visit the Healbot website for latest download and information on Healbot: http://healbot.darktech.org
+Visit the Healbot website for information on Healbot: http://healbot.darktech.org

 Update path to retain settings
 ------------------------------